 An automated software that sends a request to your website at regular intervals.
 In the event of a failure or problem, you will be informed so that you can react as quickly as possible.

 There is no precise information on when a website is called fast.
 A rough guideline is approx. 1-3 seconds charging time.
 If your website takes longer to load, this is negatively evaluated by search engines.
 It is therefore important to constantly monitor the loading time of your website.
 A monitoring tool does this work for you.
 Here you can set automated checks.

 As soon as your website gets bigger and gets more visitors, it always affects the loading time.
 Depending on how strong your infrastructure is, the loading times differ enormously.
 Of course, many factors have an impact on the actual charging time, but this is about monitoring them first.
-Do you want to know how to optimize your website so that it loads faster?
-Then subscribe to my free newsletter.
-I will publish an article about it in the next few weeks.

 2. How should your website be monitored?

 There are different techniques to monitor your website.
 Avoid using WordPress plugins.
 After all, if your entire server goes down, there is nothing left to send a message to.
 Therefore, proper website monitoring only works with an external server outside of your infrastructure!

 Some tools offer you monitoring with a simple “ping” command.
 But you have to know that a “ping” command is based on the ICMP protocol.
 Some gateways or servers do not allow an ICMP protocol.
 It could also happen that not your entire server fails, but only your web server.
 In this case, your server would answer ICMP queries normally, but your website still won’t work.

 The only resonable way is to monitor your website using the HTTP or HTTPs protocol.
 This is the network protocol that your browser also uses to access your website.
 If your web server does not work, the HTTP request can no longer be answered.
 The monitoring tool sounds the alarm.